 To the fullest extent possible, Garrett College seeks to maximize the transferability of courses and credits.
 The following regulations apply to the transfer of credits:

 - Only official transcripts from post-secondary institutions accredited by a regional accrediting commission or approved by the American Council on Education are considered for evaluation.
 Transcripts must be received directly by the Admissions or Records and Registration offices in a sealed, stamped envelope or by an accepted electronic transcript service.

 - Transcripts from post-secondary institutions outside of the U.S. must be translated, certified, and evaluated by World Education Services (www.wes.org).

 - Credits approved for transfer will be recorded on the student’s GC transcript.

-- Degree-seeking students must earn at least 24 credits in residence at Garrett.
+- Degree-seeking students must earn at least 15 credits in residence at Garrett College.

-- Students seeking a certificate must take at least 12 credit hours of their program at Garrett College.
+- Certificate-seeking students must earn at least 12 credit hours of their program at Garrett College.

-Garrett College follows the General Education and Transfer Policies of the Maryland Higher Education Commission (MHEC).
+Garrett College follows the General Education and Transfer Policies of the Maryland Higher Education Commission.
 Title 13B Subtitle 06 Chapter 01.